Patrick's CDs and Books

 "It has been a privilege for me to have listened to many thousands of dreams through the years, and I am always amazed at the creativity and ingenuity that they bring forth.
 We seem often to be far more creative when we are asleep then when awake!

 A dream can be like a lighthouse, beaconing and beckoning us through those times when perhaps everything else has seemed to turn to night.
 Rather than dreams leading us way from the presence of God, I have found that dreams can mirror the great Gospel themes of reconciliation, grace, healing and love.

 They lead us into death and out again.
-Like the biblical theme of the least being the vital element, the disregarded and ignored dream is, as the Jewish rabbis liked to put it, 'like a letter that is unopened from God'."
+Like the biblical theme of the least being the vital element, the disregarded and ignored dream is, as the Jewish rabbis liked to put it, like a letter that is left unopened.

-CD set: $15 per set plus $6 postage and packaging throughout Australia
+80 pages. $20 per copy, plus $6 postage and packaging throughout Australia.

 NOW AVAILABLE FOR KINDLE AND E-READERS ---